-Important: If hibernate feature is turned on, the Hibernate command will put your PC into hibernation.
-When hibernation is turned off, the same command will put your PC in to sleep mode.
+Important: If the hibernate feature is turned on, the Hibernate command will put your PC into hibernation.
+When hibernation is turned off, the same command will put your PC into sleep mode.

 Step 3: Finally, you need to give a name for your new shortcut.
-If you have entered shut down command, name the shortcut as shut down and then click Finish button to create the shortcut on the desktop.
-By following this procedure and using above mentioned commands, you can create desktop shortcuts for shut down, hibernate, restart, sleep and sign out operations.
+If you have entered shut down command, name the shortcut as shut down and then click the Finish button to create the shortcut on the desktop.
+By following this procedure and using the commands mentioned above, you can create desktop shortcuts for shut down, hibernate, restart, sleep, and sign out operations.

 Tip: If you want to change the default boring icon of a desktop shortcut, right-click on the newly created shortcut on the desktop, click Properties, click Change Icon button, and then select one of the available icons.
 If you want to choose a custom icon, click the Browse button and then navigate to the icon file (the file must be in .ico format).

 Pin shut down, hibernate, and sleep shortcuts to taskbar in Windows 10